 It looks like empanada.
 It smells like empanada.
 It sure tastes like the meaty beef and chicken empanadas I would eat as a child in the Philippines.

 “But it’s vegan,” said Sandy Famy, a full-time cook and food specialist at La Petit Academy, California.
-Of Filipino descent, she grew up and was raised in the Bay Area with a Filipino diet.
+Of Filipino descent, she was raised in the Bay Area with a Filipino diet.
 As a kid, she sampled traditional Filipino fares such as lechon (roast pig or chicken), adobo, mechado, and all sorts of deep-fried meats and soups.
-But when she turned vegan, she didn’t want to let her dietary restrictions keep her from enjoying good old Filipino flavors.
+But when she turned vegan, she didn’t want to let her dietary restrictions keep her from enjoying Filipino flavors.

 After culinary school, countless kitchen jobs, and a life of soul searching, she finally created a recipe that’s all her own.

 With these tiny pockets of Filipino-style flavors, Sandy’s original baked creations became known as Queen Empanada.
-While my fellow Filipinos are known to enjoy a wide array of meats—from deep-fried pork to sautéed or marinated cow parts, it’s refreshing for vegans, vegetarians, and pesce-pollotarians such as myself to sink our teeth into a savory pastry that’s very Filipino, but healthy and meat-free.
+While my fellow Filipinos are known to enjoy a wide array of meats—from deep-fried pork to sautéed or marinated cow parts, it’s refreshing for vegans, vegetarians, and pesce-pollotarians such as myself to sink our teeth into a savory Filipino pastry that’s healthy and meat-free.